crate/crate/docs/general/ddl/data-types.rst

 length.
 The aggregations and arithmetic operations on numeric values are much slower compared to operations on the integer or floating-point types.

-The ``numeric`` type can be configured with the precision and scale.
+The ``NUMERIC`` type can be configured with the precision and scale.
 The ``precision`` of a numeric is the total count of significant digits in the unscaled numeric value.
 The ``scale`` of a numeric is the count of decimal digits in the fractional part, to the right of the decimal point.
 For example,